Le Volpi - Sunseeker Motor Yacht

 Model

-Other yachts based on this Predator 130 semi-custom model include: Never Say Never.
+Other yachts based on this Sunseeker 34M semi-custom model include: Samara B, Black and White, Sunseeker 34 #10, Natali of Monaco, Jiva, Arabella II, Ira.

 Performance and Capabilities